amandes2116/alx-pre_course/0x01-git/README.md

 alx is good updated
-'Starting to code today,so cool'
+"Starting to code today,so cool"